ErCampa99/Stochastic_Master_Thesis/README.md

-# Stochastic Master Thesis
+# Entangling unravellings for quantum state engineering/quantum metrology - Gabriele Campanello's Master Thesis

-Welcome to the repository for my Master’s thesis focused on stochastic modeling and analysis.
+Welcome to the repository for my Master’s thesis focused on...well...for the whole picture it's gonna require a little more XD

 ---

 ## 📚 Thesis Overview

-This project presents research and implementation related to stochastic processes, probabilistic modeling, and their applications.
-The goal is to explore [aggiungi qui il focus specifico della tua tesi, es. financial modeling, stochastic differential equations, Monte Carlo simulations, ecc.].
+This project presents research and implementation related to ...

-The repository contains theoretical explanations, code implementations, data sets, and final thesis documents.

 ---